CLI reference

 docker ps --filter "label=ring_deployment"

-docker network ls | grep '^.\+ring-'
+docker network ls | grep '^.\+ring_'

 Reset